GuodingChen/PHyL_v1.0/Manual.md

 #### ✅ Visualization

-Enter the "Visualization" folder, run programs `Plot_all.py` and `VideoMaker.py` in sequence, and then check the generated figures and videos.
+Enter the "Visualization" folder, run programs `Plot_all.py` and then check the generated figures and videos.

 #### ✅ Example of compiling and running the model in DelftBlue: The TU Delft supercomputer